 When Linda Lappe first came to Colorado as a freshman in the fall of 1998, she joined a basketball program with a proud history, but facing a rebuilding period.
 Over her five-year career as a player she helped lead the Buffaloes from a time of struggle to the doorstep of the Final Four.

 In the spring of 2010, Lappe returned to Boulder, finding the Colorado program in a similar mode of rebuilding as she had when she arrived a decade earlier.
 But as she did as a player, her desire to return the Buffaloes back to prominence wouldn’t be denied.

-Lappe brought Colorado back into the Associated Press national rankings for 25 straight weeks spanning parts of the last two seasons, from Dec.
+Lappe brought Colorado back into the Associated Press national rankings for 25 straight weeks spanning parts of two seasons, from Dec.
 17, 2012, to Jan.
 13, 2014.
 Her team reached as high as No. 11 in the AP poll and No. 14 in the USA Today Sports coaches’ poll during the 2013-14 nonconference schedule.

 Bolstered by a statement-making upset win over then No. 8-ranked and eventual national runner-up Louisville, Lappe helped Colorado to its first AP Top 25 ranking since 2008, debuting at No. 25 on Dec.
 17, 2012.
 With the initial ranking, Lappe became the eighth NCAA Division I women’s basketball coach to play for an AP ranked team and then return to lead that same program back into the AP poll.
 Overall she was the 31st person to coach and play for an AP ranked women’s team.